 10 Trustees

-None of the Trustees (or any persons connected with them) received any remuneration during the year but one of them was reimbursed a total of \$75 telephone expenses (2018- none of the Trustee received any remuneration or reimbursed expenses).
+None of the trustees (or any persons connected with them) received any remuneration or reimbursed expenses during the year.
+(2019- none of the trustees received any remuneration but one of them was reimbursed a total of \$75 telephone expenses).